tanay1337/fastr/README.md

 fastr
 =====

-A Quicker solution for browsing movies!
+A Quicker solution for browsing movies and TV shows!

 ### Contributing ###